-Week #14 - Finishing Bonds and Beginning Asset Allocation - Exam #4 Next Week
+Week #13 - Finishing Bonds and Beginning Asset Allocation - Exam #4 Next Week

-Welcome to week #14.
-By now, you should be finished with boring, old bonds.
+Welcome back from Spring Break!
+We hope that it was restful and enjoyable for you.
+Welcome to week #13.
+By now, you should be finished with boring, old bonds and hybrid securities.
 Please get started on chapter 11, Diversification and Risky Asset Allocation.
 This material ties together our discussions of stocks, bonds, and mutual funds.
 It also presents a very good argument for using the method of buying securities called dollar-cost averaging.
-Dollar-cost averaging, a system of periodically (usually monthly) buying investments with a fixed dollar amount - \$50 per month, \$100 per month, whatever is affordable - is pretty much the only way most of us common working people will ever really be able to invest.
+Dollar-cost averaging, a system of periodically (usually monthly) buying investments with a fixed dollar amount -\$50 per month, \$100 per month, whatever is affordable - is pretty much the only way most of us common working people will ever really be able to invest.
 I know, I know!
 It makes investing boring, but it works!

 Next week (not this week) we will have exam #4.
 It will cover bonds (chapters 9 and 10 with some material from 18, 19, and 20) and diversification and asset allocation (chapter 11).
 As we have said before, the book goes into far more detail about bonds than is necessary.
-Make sure you understand the material that is in the presentations and audio/visual lectures and can do the bond calculations from the worksheets.
+Make sure you understand the material that is in the presentations and audio/visual lectures and can do the bond calculations from the two worksheets.
 We will also have at least one Constant Perpetual Growth Model and one Discounted Cash Flow Model calculation for stocks, just like exams 2 and 3.
 Huh?
 What?
 Again?!
 Why?
-Because if there is one thing we want you to be able to do before the end of this semester, it is to be able to calculate the present value of a stream of future cash flows, okay?
-Plus the Discounted Cash Flow Model problems are very similar to the bond valuation problems that we learn in chapter 10!
+Because if there is one thing we want you to be able to do before you are done with BUS-123, Introduction to Investments, it is to be able to calculate the present value of a stream of future cash flows, okay?
+Plus the Discounted Cash Flow Model problems are very similar to the bond valuation problems that we learn in chapter 10.
 And, of course, there will be bond valuation calculations on the exam, also.
-The material for hybrid securities is available but it will not be included on the exam.
-Hybrid securities constitute only a small percentage of investments and they are really not that important to retail investors such as ourselves.
+There will be a few questions about hybrid securities from chapter 18 but no calculations.
+Hybrid securities constitute a only small percentage of investments and they are really not that important to retail investors such as ourselves.
 There is a very easy assignment for hybrid securities.
 In fact, it is the easiest 5 points you will earn all semester!
 Don't forget it.